codemirror/website/site/docs/guide/index.md

 ```

 Facets are defined with [`Facet.define`](##state.Facet^define), which
-returens a facet value.
+returns a facet value.
 Such a value can be exported, to allow other
 code to provide and read it, or it can be kept module-private, in
 which case only that module can access it.
 We'll come back to that in
 the section on [writing extensions](#extending-codemirror).